Beach Fishing in Vancouver Island

 Beach fishing is seasonal and mostly done for adventure and, fun and leisure by fish anglers who don’t possess either the courage to penetrate deep in the fast-raging waters or don’t have the time to fish in boats.
 Unlike normal fishing, beach fishing may appear tricky and challenging for first time fishers but all what is vital in getting started, is for one to concentrate in timing and casting the fish and eventually retrieving them from the river.

-When fishing for salmons, you will need to know which variety of salmons sail close to shores; the season during which they mostly appear near shores and the foods that they eat.
+Preparing for beach fishingvariety of salmons sail close to shores; the season during which they mostly appear near shores and the foods that they eat.
 Basically there are majorly two varieties of salmon which can be easily fished along the shores because they at times come so close to the shores in the ocean.
 They include the pink salmon and the coho salmon.

 These two varieties of salmon fish are usually very hungry as they near their end of adulthood and have a great urge to feed more.
 Hence they will sail along the shores from time to time because food is abundant along the beaches and coastline.